umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Working-With-UaaS-Cli/index.md

 # Working with Umbraco Cloud and Node.js cli

 One of the features built into Umbraco Cloud is the ability to work locally with your Umbraco site - without having a Windows machine with a local web server installed on it.
 This enables e.g. people on OS X or a Linux based OS to be using their favorite editor to modify code in their Umbraco Cloud site.

+## Video tutorial

+<iframe width="800" height="450" src="https://www.youtube.com/embed/hfgy9Izsi_4?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+## Step by step

 The functionality requires that your machine has the following three tools installed:

 * Git - In order to clone a site and push changes
 * Node.js (minimum version: 2.15) + npm installed in a command line of choice